gentakojima/detectiveyellowcopyrightedrat/README.md

 After all that hard work, you should be up and running!

+## Contributing

+Notify errors and ask for new features in the issue tracker.
+You can also propose changes by sending pull requests directly to master.

+To contribute to translations go to [the Telegram help group](https://t.me/detectivepikachuayuda) to say hi and [request access to the Poeditor platform](https://poeditor.com/join/project/ptifyZlsJv).
+Translations are not automatically synced from Poeditor, and translating them by pull request in Github could end up in duplicated efforts.

 ## License

 Copyright (C) 2017 Jorge Suárez de Lis <hey@gentakojima.me>